PolyPasswordHasher/PolyPasswordHasher-C/README.md

 <a name="api">
 API reference
 =========
-The API is a simple set of functions to aid you in the creation and management of a PolyPassHash scheme.
+The API is a simple set of functions to aid you in the creation and management of a PolyPasswordHasher scheme.

 * [data structures](#data_structures)
 * [functions](#functions)